Visa CEO: Consumer spending showing 'stability, resiliency'

 Translation: Consumers with debit cards are spending more each time they spend.
 Visa has additionally seen improvements in both the travel and e-commerce sectors, McInerney said.

-This tempered but real bullishness on the consumer extends beyond the US too.
+This tempered-but-real bullishness on the consumer extends beyond the US too.

 "We're also seeing stability outside the US in our domestic payments markets and a slight uptick in key markets around the world," McInerney said.